neosy/arduino_thermostat/README.md

 The thermostat was designed to control an Arduino-based water heater.

 ## Installation
-Copy files from the `lib` and `src` folders to the same directory.
+Copy folders `libraries` and `thermostat` to the sketch directory.
 Open the project file `thermostat_TSensor.ino` in the `Arduino` application.
 Then compile and upload to Arduino.

 ### Hardware
 * Arduino Nano
 * LCD1602 I2C Blue